hasanmoudud/geocompr/main.md

 ### An introduction to simple features {#intro-sf}

-Simple features is an open standard developed and endorsed by the Open Geospatial Consortium ([OGC](http://portal.opengeospatial.org/files/?artifact_id=25355)) to represent a wide range of geographic information.
+Simple features is an [open standard](http://portal.opengeospatial.org/files/?artifact_id=25355) developed and endorsed by the Open Geospatial Consortium (OGC), a not-for-profit organization whose activities we will revisit in a later chapter (in section \@ref(file-formats)).
-It is a hierarchical data model that simplifies geographic data by condensing a complex range of geographic forms into a single geometry class.
+Simple Features is a hierarchical data model that represents a wide range of geometry types.
-Only 7 out of 17 possible types of simple feature are currently used in the vast majority of GIS operations (Figure \@ref(fig:sf-ogc)).
+Of 68 geometry types supported by the specification, only 7 are used in the vast majority of geographic research (see Figure \@ref(fig:sf-ogc));
-The R package **sf** [@pebesma_simple_2018] fully supports all of these (including plotting methods etc.).^[ The full OGC standard includes rather exotic geometry types including 'surface' and 'curve' geometry types, which currently have limited application in real world applications.
+these core geometry types are fully supported by R package **sf** [@pebesma_simple_2018].^[ The full OGC standard includes rather exotic geometry types including 'surface' and 'curve' geometry types, which currently have limited application in real world applications.
-All 68 types can be represented with the **sf** package, although (at the time of writing) all methods, such as plotting, are only supported for the 7 types described in this chapter.
+All 68 types can be represented with the **sf** package, although (as of summer 2018) plotting only works for the 'core 7'.
 ]

 <div class="figure" style="text-align: center">